itzreversee/dotGame/README.md

 ##### NOTE: THIS ISN'T MEANT FOR CRACKING AND OTHER ILLEGAL STUFF!!!!

-In releases folder, you can find sample [game meta](https://rayriver.itch.io/ld42)
+In releases, you can find sample [game meta](https://rayriver.itch.io/ld42)

 ## Quick Launch
  * Get newest Release